kwwaikar/aws-data-exchange-publisher-coordinator-1/README.md

 ```
 SOLUTION_NAME='aws-data-exchange-publihser-coordinator' # name of the solution
 SOLUTION_VERSION='1.0.0' # version number for the code
-SOURCE_CODE_BUCKET=my-bucket-name # bucket where customized code will reside
+SOURCE_CODE_BUCKET=my-bucket-name # Existing bucket where customized code will reside
-MANIFEST_BUCKET='adx-publisher-coordinator-manifest-bucket-1234' # new bucket that will be created in this solution
+MANIFEST_BUCKET='adx-publisher-coordinator-manifest-bucket-1234' # Name for a new bucket that solution would create.
-ASSET_BUCKET='adx-publisher-coordinator-assets-bucket-1234' # Existing bucket where new assets are added.
+ASSET_BUCKET='adx-publisher-coordinator-assets-bucket-1234' # An Existing bucket where you intend to upload assets for including in a new revision.
 MANIFEST_BUCKET_LOGGING_BUCKET='adx-publisher-coordinator-manifest-logging-bucket-1234' # Existing bucket where activity logs will be saved.
 MANIFEST_BUCKET_LOGGING_PREFIX='adx-publisher-coordinator-logs/' # Prefix string for manifest bucket access logs (including the trailing slash).
 LOGGING_LEVEL='INFO' # Logging level of the solution; accepted values: [ DEBUG, INFO, WARNING, ERROR, CRITICAL ]